AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 * 0beebfb - Add package.json (5 seconds ago) <AleksandrHovhannisyan>
 ```

+{% aside %}
-Obviously, your commit hashes will differ from mine.
+Your commit hashes will differ from mine.
+{% endaside %}

 Feel free to follow along and run these commands—the best way to learn git is to use git!